Resource Recovery

 NE Waste Member Councils accept a wide range of products for recycling or safe disposal.
 The 'What & Where' tool below identifies which Councils accept which specific products at their landfills and transfer stations.

-Some of these wastes are hazardous or problematic and additional information is provided below or under HAZARDOUS WASTE (link) where indicated by (H)
+Some of these wastes are hazardous or problematic and additional information is provided below or under HAZARDOUS WASTE (Disposal tab above) where indicated by (H).

 E-waste